The Complete Webinar Guide: Everything You Need to Know for Success

 9. Consider Publishing a Recording

 Many companies publish recordings of their webinars on their website or even on YouTube.
 Those who missed the event can still access it and watch your presentation a few weeks later.
+You can also create an SRT file and add subtitles to make the content accessible to more people.
 From YouTube comments, you can get additional feedback about the content.
 It also doubles as extra content to help boost your online presence.

 star